snissn/onlyswaps-docusaurus/docs/v2/getting-started/for-developers/frontend-quickstart.md

 ## Step 5: Fetching Data & Minting

 Before a user can swap, they need RUSD tokens (the test currency).
-We use the `useRusd` hook from `onlyswaps-ui` to check the balance and mint tokens on the selected source chain.
+We use the `useRusd` hook from `ONLYSwaps-ui` to check the balance and mint tokens on the selected source chain.

 Update `src/app/SwapForm.tsx` to include balance display and minting functionality.